TradeSgnl Logo

 Place your CSV file in the Files folder

-Open and configure the Strategy Tester
+Open the Strategy Tester

 • Choose the symbol (currency pair) you want to test